-At Anmore we are committed to providing educational opportunities in a safe, caring, orderly, and respectful environment that encourages students to practice good habits and foster trust, respect and independence.
+At Anmore, we are committed to providing educational opportunities in a safe, caring, orderly, and respectful environment that encourages students to practice good habits and foster trust, respect and independence.
 Featured in our school planner and posted on our school website, with the District Code of Conduct and School Policies, our Code is accessible to students, parents and staff.
-Although this set of policies is detailed, we seek to simply state our expectations in order to ensure that Anmore is a safe, nurturing educational environment.